Suggestions and tools for a deletion concept

 from T. Mielke

-The data principles of necessity, data avoidance and data minimization require data that is no longer required to be deleted.
+The data principles for NecessityData avoidance and data minimization oblige us to delete data that is no longer required.
 Article 6 of the EU Data Protection Directive contains a deletion and anonymization requirement.
-Section 35(2) of the German Federal Data Protection Act (BDSG) provides for the erasure of personal data that is no longer required for the legally permissible purposes.
+In the German Federal Data Protection Act (BDSG), Section 35 (2) BDSG contains the Deletion for those personal data that are no longer required for the legally permissible purposes.

 The creation of a complex extinguishing concept in companies would have the following advantages:

-• Processes for deletion are clearly defined - this relates in particular to the deletion period
+• Processes for Deletion are clearly defined - this relates in particular to the deletion period

 • IT costs are reduced by streamlining data inventories and eliminating potential redundancies